All Episodes

 Yes, sir.

-Uh, you know, listen, when you had Paul Ryan on yesterday, you came up with a great idea to kind of have like a town hall fit together, you know, in a form on your show.
+You know, listen, when you had Paul O'Reilly on yesterday, you came up with a great idea to kind of have like a town hall sit together in a forum on your show.

-You know, he wants to go back to that old cloak and dagger thing behind closed doors, you know, shuffling, and they're coming back to the city.
+You know, he wants to go back to that old cloak and dagger thing behind closed doors, you know, shuffling, and then coming back to the next one.

-He said he would participate, and I'm trying to put that that forum together for next week, and I will be down in Washington on Monday and Tuesday and next week for that purpose, hopefully.
+He said he would participate, and I'm trying to put that forum together for next week, and I will be down in Washington on Monday and Tuesday of next week for that purpose, hopefully.

-And you know, I think that would be one of the most powerful ways to actually get something done.
+And I think that would be one of the most powerful ways to actually get something done.

-So then they can't come to us and say, well, the he said she thing kind of thing, and I'm not sure whether coming from this way or that way.
+So then they can't come to us and say, well, he said, she said kind of thing, and I'm not sure where they're coming from this way or that way.

-Listen, the uh look, I want everybody on this in in this audience to know something here.
+Listen, I want everybody in this audience to know something here.

 This is our chance to get this country right, to write this ship, to stop its precipitous decline.

-I really don't care what whether you have an R in front of your name, a D in front of your name, anybody that's willing to solve problems and serve the American people and fix this, I'm gonna support.
+I really don't care whether you have an R in front of your name, a D in front of your name, anybody that's willing to solve problems and serve the American people and fix this, I'm going to support.

-And this is a unforced error that they created for themselves.
+And this is an unforced error that they created for themselves.

 Exactly.